PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Examples of execution

 Another experiment where the pulse can be set up to selectively induce transitions is the NQR of a spin 1 nucleus in the presence of an asymmetric EFG \cite{Abragam}.
 Due to the non-vanishing asymmetry parameter, the energy eigenstates of this system are no longer the spin eigenstates, but they read:

-The energies of these states and the frequencies of transition between them are displayed in Figure \ref{Quadrupole1AsymTransitions}.
+The energies of these states and the frequencies of transitions between them are displayed in Figure \ref{Quadrupole1AsymTransitions}.

-What is peculiar with this system is that in order for each of the three transitions to occur, the pulse should have a distinct linear polarization.
-Indeed, developing calculations one finds that
+What is peculiar with this system is that in order for each of the three transitions to occur, the pulse must have a distinct linear polarization.
+Indeed, developing the calculations one finds that